Our international work

 Nesta is based in the UK, but we work on projects all around the world.
-We focus on practical projects to promote innovation for the public benefit and share what we’ve learned, in areas ranging from the economy and entrepreneurship to innovation within governments and cities.
+We focus on practical projects to promote innovation that changes the world for good.
+We share what we’ve learned, in areas ranging from the economy and entrepreneurship to innovation within governments and cities.

 - Skills - We’re working to promote and spread innovation skills around the world, for example through our DIY Toolkit, which has been translated into 12 languages and used by 250,000 people globally.